SupeRuier/awesome-active-learning/contents/practical_considerations.md

 - [A Simple Baseline for Low-Budget Active Learning [2021]](https://arxiv.org/pdf/2110.12033.pdf):
   SSL + AL when the budget is extremely small (0.2%).
   A simple k-means clustering algorithm can outperform the state-of-the-art active learning methods.
+- A Novel Low-Query-Budget Active Learner with Pseudo-Labels for Imbalanced Data [2022, mathematics]

 Transfer an existing model:
 - [Cold-start Active Learning through Self-supervised Language Modeling [2020]](https://arxiv.org/pdf/2010.09535.pdf)